Green House End-to-End App Design Case Study

 Competitive Analysis & Identifying User Types

-Research current carbon offset tracking apps and understand how they are used, measure offset, and how they keep track of their own actions.
+I researched current carbon offset tracking apps to understand how users engage with their apps, how apps measure offset, and how users keep track of their actions.

 -